Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 - Salmon Fishing: Very clear water and small streams: 10 pounds (0.22mm)General purpose: 12 pounds (0.24mm)Fast water and large rivers: 14 pounds (0.25mm)

-It is recommended to use fluorocarbon leaders and have two different sizes on your leader setup.
+It is recommended to use fluorocarbon leaders and have two different sizes on the leader setup.
 The shot line section should be approximately two sizes heavier than the lower leader section.

-Swivels: Swivels are essential to prevent line twisting and great for connecting two pieces of line.
-They help prevent line twist during retrieval.
+Swivels: Swivels are essential to prevent line twisting and are great for connecting two pieces of line.
+They help prevent line twists during retrieval.

 Weights: Opt for dark-colored round split shots that do not have removable wings, as shiny weights may spook the fish or attract unwanted attention.